mistakia/nano-community/docs/history/overview.md

 # History

 To better understand the vision and motivations behind digital money, you must trace its history to see how it was spawned and shaped.
-The origins date back to at least <a href="https://cacm.acm.org/magazines/2017/12/223058-bitcoins-academic-pedigree/fulltext" target="_blank">the 1990s</a>.
+The technical origins date back to at least <a href="https://cacm.acm.org/magazines/2017/12/223058-bitcoins-academic-pedigree/fulltext" target="_blank">the 1990s</a>, while some of its theoretical roots go back as far as 1978 to the <a href="https://en.wikipedia.org/wiki/The_Denationalization_of_Money" target="_blank">"Denationalisation of Money: The Argument Refined"</a> by Friedrich Hayek.

 ## Prelude